Selected Work

 Production Monitoring Rollout

-Building out Prometheus and Grafana for
+Built out Prometheus and Grafana for

-service. node_exporter and Prometheus run as systemd
+node_exporter and Prometheus run as systemd services on

-services on Ubuntu.
+Ubuntu.

 First observability stack for the platform.
-The framework
+The

 Prometheus